Haptic perception

-Haptic perception (haptόs "palpable", haptikόs "suitable for touch") means literally the ability "to grasp something".
+Haptic perception (haptόs "palpable", haptikόs "suitable for touch") means literally the ability "to grasp something", and is also known as stereognosis.
 Perception in this case is achieved through the active exploration of surfaces and objects by a moving subject, as opposed to passive contact by a static subject during tactile perception.
+Haptic perception involves the cutaneous receptors of touch, and proprioceptors that sense movement and body position.
+The inability for haptic perception is known as astereognosis.

 History

 The term haptik was coined by the German Psychologist Max Dessoir in 1892, when suggesting a name for academic research into the sense of touch in the style of that in "acoustics" and "optics".